John R. Briggs Jr.

-John Reading Briggs, Jr., (c.1822 – December 3, 1872) was an American newspaper publisher, politician, and pioneer of Wisconsin and Iowa.
+John Reading Briggs Jr., (c.1822 – December 3, 1872) was an American newspaper publisher, politician, and pioneer of Wisconsin and Iowa.
 He served in the Wisconsin State Senate and Assembly, representing Rock County.
-He was described as a personal friend of Abraham Lincoln, and was employed as stationary clerk for the United States House of Representatives for the last decade of his life.
+He was described as a personal friend of Abraham Lincoln, and was employed as stationery clerk for the United States House of Representatives for the last decade of his life.
 His wife was Emily Briggs, a pioneering female journalist in Washington, D.C.

 Biography

-John R. Briggs, Jr., was born in Montague, Massachusetts, about 1822.
+John R. Briggs Jr., was born in Montague, Massachusetts, about 1822.
 At age 14, he apprenticed in the printing trade.
 After five years of apprenticeship, he was employed by Henry L. Dawes as editor of the North Adams, Massachusetts, Transcript newspaper.
 He then went to work editing and publishing the Whig in Troy, New York.

 From Troy, he moved to the new state of Wisconsin in 1848 and settled at Beloit, Wisconsin, in Rock County.
 There he founded the Beloit Journal of Politics, Literature, and General Intelligence, a weekly newspaper.

 In November 1849, he was elected to the Wisconsin State Assembly, representing southern Rock County.
 In 1852, following the redistricting act which added six new seats to the Wisconsin State Senate, Briggs won a special election to represent the 18th Senate district.

 In 1854, due to a conflict in the language of the redistricting law versus the language of the Wisconsin Constitution—which specified Senate terms as two years—he claimed he was entitled by his 1852 election to another year as state senator.
 The issue was debated in the Senate, but they ultimately ruled against his petition.

 Later that year, Briggs moved to Keokuk, Iowa, where he became part owner of the Daily Whig newspaper.
 Briggs was a staunch anti-slavery Whig, and joined the new Republican Party which was then being created.
 He renamed his paper the Daily Gate City.

 While working on the paper, Briggs became friendly with Abraham Lincoln, who was then becoming a leading voice in the new Republican Party.
 Briggs did extensive work reporting the Lincoln–Douglas debates in the 1858 United States Senate election in Illinois.
 Through his political connections with Lincoln, he was appointed assistant clerk of the United States House of Representatives after Lincoln became president in 1861.
 He worked for the Office of the Clerk of the United States House of Representatives for the rest of his life.

 John Briggs suffered from tuberculosis for fifteen years before finally succumbing to the disease.
 He died at his home in Washington, D.C., on December 3, 1872.